johnrand/alx-system_engineering-devops/0x00-shell_basics/README.md

-delete a file from /tmp
+script to delete dir in /tmp